uncefact/tests-untp/documentation/docs/mock-apps/common/verifiable-credentials.md

 ---

-When verifying a credential, the verifier will call to the server to verify the credential.
+When verifying a credential, the verifier will call the server to verify the credential.
 The server will return the verification result as follows:

 ```json
 {